ibm-cloud-docs/transit-gateway/ha-dr.md

 IBM Cloud Transit Gateway is a regional, highly available service built on Multi-Zone Regions (MZRs), offering a 99.99% SLA with no single point of failure within a region.
 When you create a Transit Gateway, it is automatically deployed across multiple availability zones, each located in a distinct physical facility, ensuring resilience against zone-level failures.

 Transit Gateway ensures that traffic remains within its originating zone when possible.
-In the event of a zonal outage, traffic is transparently rerouted through the remaining zones, maintaining uninterrupted connectivity across your IBM Cloud environment.
+During a zonal outage, traffic is transparently rerouted through the remaining zones, maintaining uninterrupted connectivity across your IBM Cloud environment.

 For GRE tunnel-based connections, which are single-threaded by default, high availability requires explicit redundancy.
 When you configure a GRE connection on a Transit Gateway, you must specify the availability zone.
 To meet high availability needs, use a Redundant GRE configuration with at least two tunnels, or configure multiple GRE connections across different availability zones.

 GRE connections require the gateway owner to configure high availability based on their specific requirements.
 {: note}

 While Transit Gateway supports global routing to link multiple regions, it does not automatically replicate configuration or state across regional instances.
-To protect against full-region outages, deploy a mirrored Transit Gateway in a secondary region, replicate your attachments and routing configurations, and plan failover mechanisms accordingly.
+To protect against full-region outages, deploy a mirrored Transit Gateway in a secondary region, replicate your attachments and routing configurations, and plan failover mechanisms.

 IBM Cloud regions that support Transit Gateway are multi-zone regions except for Montreal, which is a single-zone region.
 In Montreal, Transit Gateway does not offer zone-level redundancy.
-If deploying in this region, be sure to implement additional measures, such as a mirrored transit gateway in a secondary region, to ensure availability and fault tolerance.
+If you plan to deploy in this region, make sure to implement additional measures, such as a mirrored transit gateway in a secondary region, to ensure availability and fault tolerance.
 {: note}

 ### High availability features